zynksoftware/Zynk-Workflow/docs/_documentation/Salesforce-Connector/Importing-Records-to-Salesforce.md

 redirect_from: "/article/295-uploading-records-to-salesforce"
 title: Importing Records to Salesforce
 ---
 This task will update existing records or insert new records, based on whether the record already exists in Salesforce.
 Existing records are found based on a particular field of type External Id, as specified in the task's settings.
-If there is no External Id field to use lookup existing records for the given object type, you can use the [Importing Records to Salesforce (Bulk)]] task as an alternative.
-This task will only upsert a single record, if you have multiple records to upsert, you can use this task as a sub-task of an [[XML Repeater]] task, or use the [[Bulk Salesforce Operation](importing-records-to-salesforce-(bulk)]]-task-as-an-alternative.-this-task-will-only-upsert-a-single-record,-if-you-have-multiple-records-to-upsert,-you-can-use-this-task-as-a-sub-task-of-an [[xml-repeater]]-task,-or-use-the [[bulk-salesforce-operation) task instead.
+If there is no External Id field to use lookup existing records for the given object type, you can use the [Importing Records to Salesforce (Bulk)](importing-records-to-salesforce-bulk) task as an alternative.
+This task will only upsert a single record, if you have multiple records to upsert, you can use this task as a sub-task of an [XML Repeater](xml-repeater) task, or use the [Bulk Salesforce Operation](bulk-salesforce-operation) task instead.

 ## Settings
 ### Connection
 _Required_
 The Salesforce connection to use, see [Connecting to Salesforce](connecting-to-salesforce)